 The default MPInside report, mpinside\stats, includes information about the time spent cumulatively in each MPI routine.
-This report also contains size histograms that show the amount of data transferred between ranks, in terms of both size and time.
+This report also contains information about the amount of data transferred between ranks, in terms of both size and time.

 MPInside includes many environment variables that enable you to retrieve different types of data about your application.
 For example: